Yachting regulations under the Thai Vessel Act 2/3

 Thailand’s maritime legislation and its relevance for pleasure yacht and sport vessel owners.
 Part 2: Yacht registration

-Application: To apply for registration, it is required to provide evidence for yacht ownership and for compliance with yacht ownership requirements as mentioned above.
+Application: To apply for yacht registration in Thailand, it is required to provide evidence for yacht ownership and for compliance with yacht ownership requirements as mentioned above.
 The incorporation document of a Thai yacht company, the vessel certificate of survey, and details where and when the yacht construction has been completed, are part of the application documents as well.
 The yacht shall be provided with a permanent mark thereto in accordance with the Ministerial Regulation.
 From the date of its registration through the date of its effectiveness, the vessel controller shall maintain such mark and shall not change or conceal it, except for the execution of this Act or other law.

 Survey: The yacht needs a certificate of survey, certifying that such vessel has been inspected by the survey officer of the Harbour Department under the law on navigation in Thai waters, produced to the Vessel Registrar.
 The Vessel Registrar keeps the certificate of survey under custody together with the certificate of vessel constructor or the certificate of vessel transfer if any.